Epistemology gives a Future to Complementarity in Human-AI Interactions: Conclusions

 \section{Conclusions}

 Complementarity remains a valuable concept in human-AI interaction research, but not in the role it is currently asked to play.
 When treated as a stand-alone, ground-truth-dependent, relative-accuracy criterion, it is theoretically under-anchored and empirically fragile.
-When repositioned within computational reliabilism, it regains a clear function: it is evidence about whether a PT-HAI constitutes a reliable epistemic process for a task.
-This epistemological move reorients complementarity from a binary success metric to a component of a graded justification that must be evaluated alongside validity, uncertainty discipline, competence scaffolding, and lifecycle governance to make AI-assisted decision-making epistemically defensible in high-stakes settings.
+When repositioned within computational reliabilism, it acquires a clearer role: it functions as historically grounded evidence about whether a prediction-task human-AI interaction is a reliable epistemic process for a task.
+This theoretical reframing turns complementarity from a binary success label into one component of a broader, graded account of epistemic justification that must also attend to validity, uncertainty discipline, competence scaffolding, and lifecycle governance if AI-assisted decision-making is to be epistemically defensible in high-stakes settings.